paro-paro/eslint-config/README.md

 * You can explicitly `enable/disable` them by setting the appropiate option to `true/false`.

-* By default, the `perfectionist` plugin is installed but no rules are enabled.
+* The `perfectionist` plugin is installed but no rules are enabled by default.

+* Use the `ignores` option if you need to extend or override the predefined set of [global ignores](https://github.com/paro-paro/eslint-config/blob/main/src/globs.ts).

-* Sorting of `package.json` and `tsconfig.json` keys can be disabled using the `sort` option.
+* Use the `sort` option if you want to disable sorting of `package.json` and `tsconfig.json` keys.

 * Predefined globals can also be disabled using the `globals` option.

-* Use the `ignores` option if you need to extend or override the predefined set of [global ignores](https://github.com/paro-paro/eslint-config/blob/main/src/globs.ts).

 * [eslint-config-flat-gitignore](https://github.com/antfu/eslint-config-flat-gitignore) package is also supported through the `gitignore` option.

-* Use the `stylisticOptions` object to customize quotes style, semi and indentation.
+* Customize quotes, semi and indentation using the `stylisticOptions` object.

 * To enable type aware linting use the `tsOptions` object.
 The preset does not include any of these rules by default.
 Check [docs](https://typescript-eslint.io/linting/typed-linting/) for details and caveats.